jessyvee/Pizzas-Code-Challenge/README.md

 Ruby
 Rails
 SQL

 # Setup

 To set up and run the API on your local machine, follow these steps:

-Clone the repository and navigate to the project root directory. git clone https://github.com/ cd Install dependencies bundle install
+1.Clone the repository and navigate to the project root directory. git clone https://github.com/ cd 2.Install dependencies bundle install
-Set up the database rails db:migrate rails db:seed Start the server rails server The server will start running at http://localhost:3000/
+3.Set up the database rails db:migrate rails db:seed
+4.Start the server rails server The server will start running at http://localhost:3000/

 # Models
 The API has three models, namely Restaurant, Pizza, and RestaurantPizza, which are defined as follows: